What is an Interest Free Credit Card?

 Compare interest free credit cards

-Many interest free cards are advertised as having zero periods ‘up to’ a certain number of months, so if you’re accepted for the card, your lender may decide to offer you a different deal.
-Regulation requires that at least 51% of those accepted for cards will get the advertised representative rate.
-That means that up to 49% of applicants will receive a different rate, which may be higher or lower, depending on their credit standing and the type of product they have applied for.
-Though in the case of some interest free cards you may find you’re accepted for the card, or rejected without being offered a different rate, so it’s important to check you fit all the criteria before applying.
+Many interest-free cards are advertised as having zero periods ‘up to’ a certain number of months, so if you’re accepted for the card, your lender may decide to offer you a different deal.
+51% of those accepted for cards will get the representative APR rate.
+Though in the case of some interest-free cards you may find you’re accepted for the card or rejected without being offered a different rate, so it’s important to check you fit all the criteria before applying.

 In summary, apply for an interest free credit card and you might get offered a different APR, interest free period or even a higher transfer fee than those advertised.
 There are steps you can take to avoid rejection though...